On this page:

 MIT fraternity, sorority and independent living group (FSILG) houses have a direct fiber connection to MITnet much like the connectivity of on-campus buildings.

 FSILG Network Information contains more information about connecting to MITnet from a FSILG house.

 For detailed instructions on connecting a printer to MITnet, please see Set Up a Printer on MITnet.

-No, using the printer's WIFI capabilities is not allowed.
-Please see this article for more information:
+No, using the printer's WIFI capabilities is not allowed on MIT's wireless network.